 Winter’s a big part of living in Minnesota.
 Besides the general stay warm in layered clothing tips, I will:

 - Keep spare batteries close to my body so they stay warm.
-Extreme cold can really drain down battery power.
+Extreme cold can really drain battery power.

 - It’s almost impossible to work camera controls wearing thick mittens/gloves and bare hands can numb up quickly.
-I will either wear a glove liner on my right hand or take along a special pair of camera gloves I have were the tips of the fingers can be exposed.
+I will either wear a glove liner on my right hand or take along a special pair of camera gloves I have been the tips of the fingers can be exposed.